oracle-samples/clara-rules/README.md

 * Working memory facts are typically Clojure records or Java objects following the Java Bean conventions.
 * Support the major advantages of existing rules systems, such as explainability of why a rule fired and automatic truth maintenance.
 * Collections of facts can be reasoned with using accumulators similar to Jess or Drools.
 These accumulators leverage the reducers API and are transparently parallelized.
-* The working memory is independent of the logic flow, and can be replaced with a distributed processing system.
-A [prototype that uses Storm](https://github.com/rbrush/clara-storm) to apply rules to a stream of incoming events already exists.
-Leveraging other processing infrastructures is possible.

 ## Example